cezarypiatek/cezarypiatek.github.io/src/content/post/maintainable-test-fixture/index.md

 ```

 To make sure that test case fixture is correctly used - always disposed - you can set [CA2000](https://learn.microsoft.com/en-us/dotnet/fundamentals/code-analysis/quality-rules/ca2000) rule to error in your `.editorconfig` file.
-Thanks to that, the build will always fail if somebody forget to add `using` keyword.
+Thanks to that, the build will always fail if somebody forgets to add `using` keyword.

 ```
 # CA2000: Dispose objects before losing scope
 dotnet_diagnostic.CA2000.severity = error
 ```

 You might wonder about segregating the fixture code for a specific group of tests.
 There are several options available.
 You can create a dedicated test case fixture type for a particular group of tests, or you can employ the factory or builder pattern (or a combination of both) to create a specialized instance of the test fixture that will suit the needs of a given test scenario.
-With the latter approach, you can minimize code duplication without compromising performance.
+With the latter approach, you can minimize code duplication without compromising other qualities of your test code.

 ```cs